elifesciences/preprint-review-metadata/README.md

 ## Documentation Structure

-The documentation is organized into several key sections:
+The documentation is organised in `/docs` as follows:
-- [Metadata Elements](docs/PID-of-preprint-reviewed.md) - Detailed specifications of required and optional metadata fields
+- A page for each essential metadata element
-- Implementation Guides - Platform-specific guidance for implementing the metadata model
+    - Real world deposit and retrieval examples using Crossref, Datacite and DocMaps
-- Examples - Real-world examples of metadata implementation
+    - Community actions and discussion on implementing the metadata

 ## Getting Started